 Other techniques for ambitious vocabulary

 As well as learning new words, it can help to organise them into a continuous scale.
 For example, you could challenge your pupils to think of four or five synonyms for a comparatively dull word such as hard and arrange them in order of difficulty.
 To save you the planning work, try our Ordering Adjectives worksheets resource.
 Alternatively, check out our Exploring Vocabulary resources for which pupils have to think of words to place on a scale between two extremes, such as tidy and messy.

 A quick word of caution: emphasise the importance of applying ambitious vocabulary thoughtfully.
 For example, it is perfectly acceptable to use ‘said’ as a speaking verb in dialogue; alternatives should be used where it adds something for the reader but overuse of them can be distracting or even annoying.
 Furthermore, a desperation to use ambitious vocabulary can verge on the obsessive.
 Many of us will have taught a child who, having been praised for using an impressive word in one context, becomes determined to use it everywhere.
 If you’re unlucky, you could end up being presented with something like this: The food in the cupboard was so old it was beginning to go malicious.

 We hope you have found this inspiring and that you can use it to turn your pupils into ambitious word wizards.
 That really would be magical.

 Do you want to extend your pupils’ vocabulary?

-If you are looking for ways to close the vocabulary gap and ensure progress from the start, take a look at our Word Power resources.
+If you are looking for ways to close the vocabulary gap and ensure progress from the start, take a look at our Word Whoosh resources.
 We have over 48 resource packs for years 1-6 that will help your pupils to learn 144 ambitious tier 2 words – a new word taught each week.
 Find out more here.